Has it ever happened to you that the moment you remove your shoes, your entire room stinks?

 How To Get Rid Of Smelly Feet (Foot Odor)?

-You do not have to shell out a bomb on maintaining your foot hygiene nor do you have to try foot sprays, which only burn a hole in your pocket and not provide long-lasting results.
-Instead, you can follow few simple foot care tips on a regular basis to get rid of smelly feet and keep your feet healthy.
+What is the best part about foot odour is that you do not have to shell out a bomb on maintaining your foot hygiene nor do you have to try foot sprays, which only burn a hole in your pocket and not provide long-lasting results.
+Instead, you can follow a few simple foot care tips on a regular basis to get rid of smelly feet and keep your feet healthy.
+However, it is wise to consult a doctor if you have diabetes or recurring foot infections.
+Rest assured, here are a few tips you can try at home.

-Smelly feet could be a sign of a medical condition.
-So if these foot care tips fail to show any improvement in getting rid of smelly feet, get medical help.
+Smelly feet could be a sign of an underlying medical condition.
+So if these foot care tips fail to show any improvement in getting rid of smelly feet, seek medical help.
 Also, if you have itchy feet or if you have foot pain along with smelly feet, then it is wise to consult your doctor to know the cause and address the underlying cause of the condition.